PSAM3060-D-S16/class_notes/content/syllabus.md

 ## Office Hours
 By appointment.
 Email to arrange.

+## Required Reading
+There is no required reading for this class.
+Links to online articles of interest to class topics will occasionally be provided.

 ## Textbook and Materials
 There is no required textbook for this course.
 Please bring your laptop, a notebook, a sketchbook, and some pens and pencils to each class.